Cyber-Sam33/natter/README.md

   <img src="https://github.com/Cyber-Sam33/natter/blob/main/docs/chat-page-user-greeting-and-new-user-brodcast.png">
 </p>

+## More Features Shown in Gif Below

 - Last 20 messages stored in Database to make Axios request for the last twenty messages / tracks and updates continuously so always up to date in real-time.

-- Swear word detection blocks profanity with asterixes, creating a safe space for all
+- Swear word detection blocks profanity with asterixes, creating a safe space for all.
+You can exclude any words you like.
+In the gif below we've added 'potato' to the list to illustrate further.

 - Mental Health Break timer scheduled in real-time using Scheduler - Toaster message every hour

-- Scroll bar automatically views the currrent message
+- Scroll bar automatically scrolls to the current message

 ## Dependencies